Dinma-Faith-zz/CapStoneProject2/README.md

 - JavaScript

+- Webpack

 - Lighthouse (An open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO and more).

 - Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).

 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).

 - ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)

 ## Getting Started